 What To Do If a Tick Bites You

 If a tick is attached to your skin, don’t panic.
 Keep calm and remove it properly and promptly using a fine-pointed tweezers or special tick-removal tweezers.
 By removing the tick as soon as you can, you reduce the chance that you, a family member or pet will get infected.
+Click here to learn more about ticks and the pathogens they carry.

 How to Remove a Tick